Oceans and Coastal Environments

 Rotation of the Earth

 The wind is not the only factor that affects ocean currents.
 The Coriolis effect describes how Earth’s rotation steers winds and surface ocean currents.
 The Coriolis effect causes freely moving objects to appear to move to the right in the Northern Hemisphere and to the left in the Southern Hemisphere.
-The objects themselves are moving straight, but the Earth is rotating beneath them, so they seem to bend.
+This is because the objects themselves are moving straight, but the Earth is rotating beneath them, so they seem to bend.

 An example might make the Coriolis effect easier to visualize.
 If an airplane flies five hundred miles due north, it will not arrive at the city that was due north of it when it began its journey.
-Over the time it takes for the airplane to fly five hundred miles, that city moved, along with the Earth it sits on.
-Therefore, the airplane will arrive at a city to the west of the original city (in the Northern Hemisphere) unless the pilot has compensated for the change.
+This is because over the time it takes for the airplane to fly five hundred miles, that city moved, along with the Earth it sits on.
+Therefore, the aircraft will arrive at a city west of the original city (in the Northern Hemisphere) unless the pilot has compensated for the change.
 So, to reach his intended destination, the pilot must also veer right while flying north.

 Thermohaline circulation drives deep ocean circulation.
 Thermo means heat, and haline refers to salinity.
 Differences in temperature and salinity change the density of seawater.
-Thermohaline circulation is the result of density differences in water masses because of their different temperature and salinity.
+Thermohaline circulation results from density differences in water masses because of their different temperature and salinity.
 (Ch 4 Earth’s Hydrosphere, n.d.)

 Lower temperature and higher salinity yield the densest water.
 When a volume of water is cooled, the molecules move less vigorously, so the same number of molecules takes up less space, and the water is denser.
 If salt is added to a volume of water, there are more molecules in the same volume, so it is denser.
 Changes in temperature and salinity of seawater take place at the surface.
 Water becomes dense near the poles.
 Cold polar air cools the water and lowers its temperature, increasing its salinity.
-Freshwater freezes out of seawater to become sea ice, which also increases the salinity of the remaining water.
-This frigid, very saline water is very dense and sinks, a process called downwelling.
+Freshwater freezes out of seawater to become sea ice, increasing the saltiness of the remaining water.
+This frigid, very saline water is very dense and sinks.
+A process called downwelling.

 Two things then happen.
 The dense water pushes deeper water out of its way, and that water moves along the bottom of the ocean.
 This deep-water mixes with less dense water as it flows.
 Surface currents move water into the space vacated at the surface where the dense water sank.
 Water also sinks into the deep ocean off Antarctica.
 Since unlimited amounts of water cannot sink to the ocean’s bottom, water must rise from the deep ocean to the surface somewhere.
 This process is called upwelling.